scarpino/giving-talks/Thoughts on [scientific] talks.md

 * Results
 	* Simple figures.
 	* Provide citations for your work and others.
 	* Make sure all figure elements are essential.
-If they aren't then simplify your figures.
+If they aren't essential then simplify your figures.
 * Conclusions
 	* Restate your conclusions using images/figures [citation - Mark Kirkpatrick].
 * Acknowledge those who contributed